Genez-io/deployapps-landing-page/content/posts/genezio_express.md

 Notice how the code sample is smaller and easier to read.
 The logic itself is unchanged, but we do not have to worry about setting up the server, parsing data or dealing with request/response objects.

-A genezio project is structured with classes and functions, rather than routes and endpoints, making it easy to maintain.
+A DeployApps project is structured with classes and functions, rather than routes and endpoints, making it easy to maintain.

 **Testing the Code**